Axian-Inc/ffthh-ai-buildathon/README.md

 1. **Node.js Slack Bolt application** in `/app/slack-bot`:
    - Exposes a handler suitable for AWS Lambda.
-   - Responds with `I saw that! <original message text>` to user messages.
+   - Responds via AWS Bedrock with a short “hello world” style acknowledgement of the user message.
    - Ignores messages from itself.

 2. **Terraform configuration** under `/terraform`:
    - Defines the Lambda function and its execution role.
    - Defines the HTTP integration (API Gateway or Lambda URL) for Slack events.
-   - Sets required environment variables for Slack Bolt.
+   - Sets required environment variables for Slack Bolt and Bedrock (including `BEDROCK_MODEL_ID`).

+3. **Bedrock prerequisites**
+   - Ensure Bedrock access is enabled in the target AWS account/region.
+   - The model specified by `BEDROCK_MODEL_ID` must be available to invoke (default is `amazon.titan-text-lite-v1`).

 3. **All code structured** so that, once:
    - Terraform is applied.